-If you find the lack of narrative cohesion in George Lucas' vision distubing, then the Machete Order is for you.
+If you find the lack of narrative cohesion in George Lucas' vision disturbing, then the Machete Order is for you.

 Why Episode Order fails

 Episode Order is the order in which George Lucas supposedly envisioned his grand narrative all along.
-So the order is: The Phantom Menace, Attack of the Clones, Revenge of the Sith, A New Hope, The Empire Strikes Back and Return of the Jedi, .
+So the order is: The Phantom Menace, Attack of the Clones, Revenge of the Sith, A New Hope, The Empire Strikes Back, Return of the Jedi and The Force Awakens.

 Surely though nothing can go wrong with this order though, right?
 After all, it's the order of the grand narrative that George meticulously planned out over decades.
 Wrong!
 George Lucas had no grand narrative other than that which involved dump truck loads of dosh being driven up to his ranch.
 In fact, there are two absolutely critical flaws with watching the films in this order - especially so if you are watching the films for the first time.